-Currently vice-Chair of EDA Vic SPN, Virginia has taken a leading role in the review of the Local Government Victoria Performance Reporting for economic development, resulting in an extensive survey of ED Practitioners across Victoria informing a revised reporting model.
+Prior to her role at Holdfast Bay, Virginia had taken a leading role in the review of the Local Government Victoria Performance Reporting for economic development, resulting in an extensive survey of ED Practitioners across Victoria informing a revised reporting model.
 Virginia previously held the role of Manager, Business Advisory Services at the Northern Adelaide Business Enterprise Centre and maintains an international Business Counsellor accreditation through the Asia Pacific Economic Cooperation.
 As a current business owner she values the importance of key agencies and organisations that foster business development and resources that enhance the capacity of business and economic growth.
 Virginia is taking a leading role in developing and implementing a range of economic development related projects that focus on industry investment, business engagement and enhancing core industry sectors in the City of Port Phillip.
 Building on a recent study into the Creative Industries sector, the findings have paved an appetite to undertake a study in Urban Manufacturers within the five Inner Melbourne Councils (IMAP) and surrounds.
 The project will inform decisions about rezoning of urban commercial and industrial zoned land and aims to examine the competing needs for industrial and commercial land in central cities.

 Paul Martins (QLD) Manager of Economic Development – Sunshine Coast Council